So, now...our first month....

 (That's our suitcase underneath).

-This past weekend was also an interesting one, but not because of traveling.
 We actually saw Michael Jackson.
 Yes, the King of Pop.
 He is in Japan doing who knows what, and he came to Camp Zama to support the troops.
 While neither Colby or I are huge fans and have mixed feeling about him, we decided we couldn't pass on this opportunity.
 Since Colby and John wore their flight suits we got priority seating up close.
 It was a very surreal experience.
 He walked in, said a few words thanking the troops, walked around again, and then left.
 The whole thing lasted less than 10 minutes.
 Still a neat experience.

 We have already had so much fun.
 It still feels like an extended vacation instead of home.